0GiS0/azure-dev-center-demos/README.md

 source scripts/00-minimal-setup/01-create-rg.sh
 ```

-##### Create a Dev Center 🏢
+#### Create a Dev Center 🏢

-Now that you have a virtual network and also a custom image let's create a Dev Center.
-This is the place where you will manage your projects.
-You have to give the Dev Center permissions to the gallery
+Dev Center is the place where you will manage your projects.

 ```bash
 source scripts/00-minimal-setup/02-create-dev-center.sh